Exclusive: Elliott steps in to boost Arconic's sale process - sources

-(Reuters) - Elliott Management Corp, the activist hedge fund that sits on Arconic Inc’s (ARNC.N) board, has stepped in to assume potential liabilities weighing on the sale process for the U.S. aluminum products maker, according to people familiar with the matter.
+(Reuters) - Elliott Management Corp, the activist hedge fund that sits on Arconic Inc’s (ARNC.N) board, is working to address potential liabilities weighing on the sale process for the U.S. aluminum products maker, according to people familiar with the matter.

 Elliott’s move comes after Arconic rejected an acquisition offer of more than $11 billion from Apollo Global Management LLC (APO.N) as inadequate.
 Elliott hopes its intervention can help Arconic fetch a higher price, the sources said on Thursday.

-Arconic shares rose 3.1 percent to $21.48 on the news, giving the company a market capitalization of close to $10.5 billion.
+Arconic shares rose 3.3 percent to $21.51 on the news, giving the company a market capitalization of $10.4 billion.

 The potential legal liabilities stem from Arconic’s building and construction systems division, which makes facades, windows and framing products.
 Its Reynobond PE panels were used in the cladding of the London’s Grenfell Tower apartment complex, where more than 70 people were killed last year in a blaze.

+Elliott has proposed a structure that would place liabilities of Arconic’s cladding business in a separate entity, the sources said.
+The technique, called ringfencing, has been used by other industrial conglomerates seeking to limit exposure to similar legal claims, the sources added.

-Elliott has offered to take on Arconic’s cladding business and also roll its 11 percent stake into the winning bid for the company, the sources said.
+Elliott would also roll its 11 percent stake into the winning bid for the company, the sources said.
 This will allow Elliott to retain its equity in the company while other shareholders get cash.

 Arconic has asked Apollo, as well as a buyout consortium led by Blackstone Group LP (BX.N) and Carlyle Group LP (CG.O), to now submit new offers for the company on Friday, the sources said.
 Arconic’s board plans to meet next week to review the offers, one of the sources added.